fkmke/stegadventure/README.md

 ## About this project

 This project has a Vue frontend and a Laravel backend.
+The text in the game can be adjusted in `resources/data/dialogue.xlsx` and then `python convert_to_json.py` must be run in the same folder.

+The backgrounds used in the game can be found in `public/backgrounds`.
+They are named as called in the `dialogue.xlsx` file.
+The characters and their text boxes can be found in `public/characters`.

+The game itself can be found in `resources/js/views/Game.vue`.

 ### Prerequisites